rusic/documentation/templating/quality.md

 # BaseKit Template Quality Checklist

-**Quality of Build** is of the upmost importance to BaseKit Template Designers.
+**Quality of build** is of the utmost importance to BaseKit Template Designers.
 Building templates for BaseKit customer consumption requires a level of quality that must be hit before we release them into the wild.
 Every feature in the template must work with its respective editor feature.
 Every point on this list must be checked before we release your template.

-## Publish Site

-* Publish the template to bksites.net domain
-* Put URL into Templates Spreadsheet

-## Browsers / Responsive Testing
+## Browsers/Responsive Testing

 * Test in all desktop browsers (Firefox, Chrome, IE, Safari)
-* Test for different devices / browser sizes
+* Test for different devices/browser sizes
 * Test image sizes and positioning
 * Test navigation
-* Test Print preview within the BaseKit editor
+* Test Print Preview within the BaseKit Editor

 ## Optimisation